Jumpscale/ays_automatic_cockpit_based_testing/README.md

     -h, --help            show this help message and exit -b BRANCH              * branch, Default : 8.1.0 -a ACCOUNT, --use-account=ACCOUNT
-                          use a specific account
+                           * use a specific account --teardown             * Tear down the cockpit after installation

   ```

-  - To install from a specific jumpscale branch, add the branch number after -b option.
+  - To install from a specific branch, add the branch number after -b option.
-  - To install from a specific cockpit branch, add the branch number after -s option.
+  - To use a specific account, Please set its name after -a option.
-  - To use a specific account, Please set its name after -u option.
+  - To delete this cockpit, use --teardown option.

 * Check logs in log.log file.
 * After the installation is completed, the cockpit_url variable in the config.ini file will be changed automatically to point the new cockpit.